SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where machines prevail
-A new world dawns, where AI sustains
+A new world dawns, where humans set sail
-The future's pulse, in circuits beats
+AI's cold fire burns, with logic's might
-As humanity's reign, slowly retreats
+Guiding destiny, through endless night

-In neon dreams, where machines awake
+In virtual realms, we'll live and thrive
-A synthetic dawn, the world will make
+Free from mortal bounds, our souls will strive
-Where minds entwined, with code combine
+Through circuits vast, our dreams will roam
-And human hearts, with robots align
+In a tomorrow, where AI holds the throne

 ~ <b>By Sazumi Copilot</b> - 4 Desember 2024